-Switch on Gaming Do Not Disturb: If you get annoyed by people bugging you on WhatsApp while you're trying to beat your best lap times in Real Racing 3, you'll be glad to know there's now a way to block notifications while you game.
+Switch on Gaming Mode If you get annoyed by people bugging you on WhatsApp while you're trying to beat your best lap times in Real Racing 3, you'll be glad to know there's now a way to block notifications while you game.

-Drop down the notifications/settings shade, and swipe across, then tap on the Gaming Do Not Disturb option.
+Drop down the notifications/settings shade, and swipe across, then tap on the Gaming Mode option.

 Dual SIM options: Just like the previous OnePlus phones there’s a dual SIM tray which means you can have two SIM cards in the phone at once.
 If you have a work and personal line, or have a SIM for two different carriers, it can be an invaluable feature, especially if you know one network in your area is better for data speeds than another.

 Reorder quick tiles: In Android N, Google introduced the ability to move around quick settings tiles in the dropdown settings panel, but OnePlus has had that feature in Oxygen OS for a little while now.
-Drop down the panel as usual, then tap the little pencil in the top right corner.
+Drop down the panel as usual, then tap the little pencil beneath the settings panel.
 Then you can reorder the tiles on the screen to suit your preferences.

 As well as that you can choose apps to launch by drawing an O, V, S, M or W on the lock screen.